Manhbui1208/manhbui1208.github.io/index.md

 ## Research Interests

 Recently, I've been working on **AI reasoning models based on insights from neuroscience**.
-During my time at UTS Australia, I focused on Privacy-Preserving Deep Learning using Homomorphic Encryption to solve privacy problems in networking systems, including IoT and edge computing.
+During my time at UTS Australia, I focused on Privacy-Preserving Deep Learning using Homomorphic Encryption and Federated Learning to solve privacy problems in networking systems, including IoT and edge computing.
 Before this, I worked on the application of multimodal AI in cybersecurity, especially in blockchain networks.

 ## News